2.6 Dynamic enumerations

 Let's again right-click on the sales_person.xom

-file and run the Enumeration Read List generator.
+file and run the Read Enum Operation generator.

-As before, this will add a read list
+As before, this will add a read enum

 operation to the sales person

 object, decorated with the enumeration specification.
-We will strip it off of any extraneous parameters, except for the key and the territory id
+We will strip it off of any extraneous parameters, except for the key, description, and territory id

 , which we can use for cascading selection.
-Then we'll add a couple of new output parameters as follows.
+We'll also add an output parameter is-current

 <object name="sales person">